 Our new John N. Bahcall Public Policy Fellow Julie Davis introduces herself and describes the path that led her to science policy and the AAS.

 Here is a look at astronomy-related policy events on the schedule for September 2021.

 Impacts of Large Satellite Constellations on Astronomy: Live Updates

 Looking for information regarding the impact of large satellite constellations on astronomy?
 You can find some useful resources on this page compiled by the AAS Public Policy team.

-The Senate Appropriations Subcommittees have finalized their fiscal year 2021 appropriations.
+The House of Representatives Appropriations Subcommittees met to finalize their fiscal year 2022 markups.
 Here are some details on the funding for NASA and other federal agencies that support the astronomical sciences.

 Science Education Should Be National Priority, Says New Report

 20 Jul 2021